MilindKubal/Machine-Learning/Prudential Life Insurance/README.md

 **Problem Statement:**

-The project aims to develop a predictive model that can classif risk levels using data points in the existing life insurance assessment.
+The project aims to develop a predictive model that can classify risk levels using data points in the existing life insurance assessment.